Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 } // end oval_blink_pattern()
 ```

+The Oval.ino corresponding to the above is at GIT tag **OpalRedOnly**

 ## Variation
 Why should we always use Black and Red?
 Does FastLED have an excellent method to vary colors in an interesting way?

 The answer is YES!
-They have two routines that would work for this purpose:
+They have two routines I know of that would work for this purpose:
 - fill_rainbow
 - fill_gradient
 - see https://fastled.io/docs/3.1/group___colorutils.html